maurinl26/dwarf-p-ice3-dace/README.md

 #### Warning

-It works well with cupy 14.0 and the last versions of gt4py.cartesian (see config _pyproject.toml_)
+It works well with cupy 14.0 and the latest versions of gt4py.cartesian (see config [pyproject.toml](pyproject.toml))

 ### Atos ECMWF

 ### Leonardo

-## Data generation for reproductibility
+## Data generation for reproducibility

-Data generation script is made to transform _.dat_ files from PHYEX to netcdf with named fields. _.dat_ files are retrieved from PHYEX reproductibility sets (testprogs_data).
+The data generation script transforms _.dat_ files from PHYEX to NetCDF format with named fields.
+The _.dat_ files are retrieved from PHYEX reproducibility test sets (testprogs_data).

-Load PHYEX testprogs dataset :
+Load PHYEX testprogs dataset:

 - ice_adjust
 ```bash